KimSeoYe/LKM_Rootkit/README.md

 - `dogdoor` is a LKM to prevent a kill to a process with `<target_pid>`.
 - You can install and remove this module using the commands `insmod` and `rmmod`.
 - When you install the module, the proc file `dogdoor` is created under the directory `/proc`.
 This file will be removed when the module is removed.
+- While this module is installed, the process with pid specified in the `/proc/dogdoor` cannot be killed.

 ### bingo
 - `bingo` is a user program that you can deliver the target pid to the module through the proc file `/proc/dogdoor`.